holographicSol/library_genesis/README.txt

 [LIBRARY GENESIS DOWNLOAD TOOL]

 Intended as an intelligence tool for archiving information in an uncertain world.
+Downloads every book on every page for keyword specified.
 Written by Benjamin Jack Cullen.

 Command line arguments:

 -h      Displays this help message.
---all   Searches every page.
---page  Specify page number.
-(Use if page quantity exceeds a max using --all, instead use --page).
 -k      Keyword.
-Specify keyword(s) to search for.
+Specify keyword(s).
 -u      Update.
 Update an existing library genesis directory.
+        Each directory name in an existing ./library_genesis directory will be used as a keyword during update process.

-Example: library_genesis --all -k human
+Example: library_genesis -k human
-Example: library_genesis --page 1 -k human
+Example: library_genesis -u

 Requirements: